liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 -->

-Once you're logged in, click *Add* &rarr; *More*; expand the *Sample* category and click the *Add* link next to your demo application.
+Once you're logged in, click *Add* &rarr; *More*; expand the *Sample* category and click the *Add* link next to your Event Listing application.
 You should see the correctly deployed portlet on the page.

 Great, you can create projects in Liferay IDE!
 Let's find out how to import existing projects into Liferay IDE.

 ### Creating Plugins

-Now your Liferay IDE contains a project where you can create plugins, but right now it just...  let's take the next step and look at what it takes to create plugins.
-It's easy:
+Now your Liferay IDE contains a plugin project with the skeleton of the Event Listing portlet.
+Along with the Event Listing portlet, let's create a Location Listing porlet insdie the same project:

 1. Go to File &rarr; New  &rarr; Liferay Portlet.